wp-plugins/swiftcloud/readme.txt

 Contributors: SwiftCloud
 Tags: forms, web forms, polls, lead capture, landing page, Requires at least: 3.0
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 4.0
+Stable tag: 4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Embeds SwiftForm.com (free HTML Forms generator) webforms via shortcode or widget tied to SwiftCloud apps.
 Free Signup at http://SwiftCloud.me

 == Description ==
-SwiftCloud simply connects your Wordpress site/blog to http://SwiftCloud.me functions.
+Instant embed of <a href="http://SwiftForm.com" target="_new">http://SwiftForm.com</a> Web-Forms, which is a drag-and-drop forms editor.

 *This plugin requires a (free or paid) account on http://SwiftCloud.me to do anything useful.*